 Data on new entrants are required in order to measure the intake in education levels/programmes.
 If students enter from more than one programme at the same ISCED level in the data collection reference year, they should be reported at the highest programme within the level.
 They are used to calculate entry ratios and can also be combined with data on graduates for calculation of proxy completion ratios for cohorts that entered at some points.
 The data collection contains information on new entrants to levels of education and to orientations (i.e. general or vocational) within levels of education.
-It also collects information on new entrants to tertiary education as a whole and on new entrants to primary education with prior experience of early childhood education.
+It also collects information on new entrants to tertiary education with prior experience of early childhood education.